DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 | Current Sense MAIN - A0
 | Current Senst PROG - A1

 ..
-Note:: This configuration uses the normal accuracy waveform which is normally fine.
+Note:: This configuration uses the normal accuracy waveform to avoid having to use jumpers.
 To use the high-accuracy waveform, you would need to use pins 3 and 11 in your motor board definition in config.h and jumper them to D5 and D6 on the shield.
 For information about high-accuracy mode, See:

-`High Accuracy Waveform <../../advanced-setup/hight-accuracy.html>`_
+`High Accuracy Waveform <../../advanced-setup/motor-board-config.html#using-high-accuracy-waveform-mode>`_

 ..
 Todo:: Give a link to how to handle the jumper reconfig